Highlights from Our HistoryPDF

 - 1924 – President Coolidge appoints Judge James S.Y.
 Ivins and Judge Percy W. Phillips as two of the original members of the United States Board of Tax Appeals (now the United States Tax Court).
 The first reported decision of the court, Appeal of John H. Parrott, 1 B.T.A.
 1 (1924) was rendered by Judge Ivins.

-- 1935 – Ivins, Phillips & Barker is founded.
+- 1935 – Alongside prominent tax lawyer Richard Barker, Judges Ivins and Phillips form the firm that will evolve into the present-day IPB.
 Since its inception, the firm has practiced exclusively in the areas of tax, benefits and compensation, and estate planning.

 - 1930s and 1940s – The firm establishes its reputation as the leading tax specialty law firm in the country, forming relationships with major corporations and prominent families – including H. J. Heinz, Dominion Resources, Milliken, and several key members of the du Pont Family – many of whom remain clients of the firm today.